Terms and Conditions

 2. For proof of authenticity: Your original digital camera RAW files (eg CR2, NEF, ORF etc) will be requested if your image is shortlisted for an award.
 Original transparencies or negatives will also be accepted.
 Digital images captured as JPEG are allowed, providing the original un-retouched JPEG is available for inspection.
 Any work created from more than one original (eg stitched images), must be declared as such, and the original captured images should be available for inspection when requested.

-3. For printing and inclusion in the exhibition: a high resolution image (preferably TIFF) will be requested if your image is shortlisted for an award.
+3. For printing and inclusion in the exhibition: a high resolution image (JPEG) will be requested if your image is shortlisted for an award.
 This should be 8-bit, Adobe RGB (1998) at 300ppi.
+10MB-20MB.
 The ZSL printers will interpolate, if necessary.

 Digital adjustment guidelines